-- (1) A worker whose permanent total disability benefits have been terminated by a final order is eligible for vocational assistance. - (2) A worker is eligible for vocational assistance if all the following conditions are met: - (a) The worker is authorized to work in the United States: - (b) The worker is available for vocational assistance in Oregon or within commuting distance of Oregon. - (A) If the worker is not available in Oregon, or within commuting distance of Oregon, the insurer must consider the worker available in Oregon if the worker states in writing that within 30 days of being determined eligible for vocational assistance the worker will move back to Oregon, or to within commuting distance of Oregon, at the worker's own expense. - (B) The requirement that the worker be available in Oregon for vocational assistance does not apply if the Oregon subject worker did not work and live in Oregon at the time of the injury. - (c) As a result of the limitations caused by the injury or aggravation, the worker: - (A) Is not able to return to regular employment; - (B) Is not able to return to suitable and available work with the employer at injury or aggravation; and - (C) Has a substantial handicap to employment and requires assistance to overcome that handicap. - (d) The worker was not employed in suitable employment for at least 60 days after the injury or aggravation. - (e) The worker did not refuse or fail to make a reasonable effort in available light-duty work intended to result in suitable employment.
+- (1) A worker whose permanent total disability benefits have been terminated by a final order is eligible for vocational assistance. - (2) A worker is eligible for vocational assistance if all the following conditions are met: - (a) The worker is authorized to work in the United States. - (b) The worker is available for vocational assistance in Oregon or within commuting distance of Oregon. - (A) If the worker is not available in Oregon or within commuting distance of Oregon, the insurer must consider the worker available in Oregon if the worker states in writing that within 30 days of being determined eligible for vocational assistance the worker will move back to Oregon, or to within commuting distance of Oregon, at the worker's own expense. - (B) The requirement that the worker be available in Oregon or within commuting distance of Oregon for vocational assistance does not apply if the Oregon subject worker did not work and live in Oregon at the time of the injury. - (c) As a result of the limitations caused by the injury or aggravation, the worker: - (A) Is not able to return to regular employment; - (B) Is not able to return to suitable and available work with the employer at injury or aggravation; and - (C) Has a substantial handicap to employment and requires assistance to overcome that handicap. - (d) The worker was not employed in suitable employment for at least 60 days after the injury or aggravation. - (e) The worker did not refuse or fail to make a reasonable effort in available light-duty work intended to result in suitable employment.
 Prior to finding the worker ineligible, the insurer must document the existence of one or more suitable jobs that would be available for the worker after completion of the light-duty work.
-If the employer-at-injury offers such employment to a non-medically stationary worker, the offer must be made in accordance with OAR 436-060. - (f) The worker is available for vocational assistance.
+If the employer-at-injury offers such employment to a non-medically stationary worker, the offer must be made in accordance with OAR 436-060.

+- (f) The worker is available for vocational assistance.
 If the worker is not available, the insurer must determine if the reasons are for reasonable or unreasonable cause prior to ending the worker's eligibility.
 If the reason was for incarceration, this reason must be cited in the notice to the worker.
-Declining vocational assistance to accept modified or new employment that results from an employer-at-injury activated use of the Preferred Worker Program, under OAR 436-110, is reasonable cause.

-- (3) The worker must participate in the vocational assistance process and must provide relevant information.
+Declining vocational assistance to accept modified or new employment that results from an employer-at-injury activated use of the Preferred Worker Program, under OAR 436-110, is reasonable cause. - (g) The worker did not refuse or otherwise relinquish his or her rights to vocational assistance in writing. - (3) The worker must participate in the vocational assistance process and must provide relevant information.
 If the worker does not participate, or fails to provide relevant information, the insurer must issue a written warning before finding the worker ineligible under this rule. - (4) The worker must not misrepresent a matter material to evaluating eligibility.